 - crisps and crackers

-You see, picnicking in Paris isn’t exactly a Master Chef competition, is it? 😉 It’s more a way of saying : “ok, we’ve been through 5 months of winter, so now we want to enjoy every single ray of light and life until the next one.
-And, on a budget”.
+You see, picnicking in Paris isn’t exactly a Master Chef competition, is it?
+It’s more a way of saying “we’ve been through 5 months of winter, so now we want to enjoy every single ray of light while it lasts.
+But on a budget”.

 Best spots for a picnic in Paris

-- The jardin du Luxembourg in the VIth district of Paris (but the best spot is not in the shade, so you’ll have to embrace a picnic in the dust)
+- The jardin du Luxembourg in the VIth district of Paris (but the best spot is not on the grass, so you’ll have to embrace a picnic in the dust)

-- The Bois de Boulogne in the XVIth district of Paris (it’s easy to reach if you live in the West and if you’re looking for a huge, quiet green space)
+- The Bois de Boulogne in the XVIth district of Paris (it’s easy to reach if you live in the west and if you’re looking for a quiet green space)

-- The Parc Monceau in the VIIIth district of Paris (only if you are kids-friendly)
+- The Parc Monceau in the VIIIth district of Paris (a great kid-friendly place)

 - Buttes Chaumont in the XIXth district of Paris (if you like climbing and fancy watching the sunset from the top of a hill)

-When I want to kill two birds with one stone (enjoy a picnic with my friends and meet guys without having to go to a disco), the Seine quay is perfect-the golden stretch runs from Musée d’Orsay down to Saint Michel.
-You can bring your own food and drink, take off your shoes, sit on the river bank and watch the boats of Japanese tourists pass you by.
-I also love the quay because I can admire all at once the extraordinary beauty of multiple landmarks , such as the Grand Palais, the Pont des Invalides (Alexandre III Bridge), Notre Dame Cathedral, the Louvre…
+If you want to kill two birds with one stone (enjoy a picnic with your friends and meet guys without having to go to a club), the banks of the Seine are perfect.
+This golden stretch runs from the Musée d’Orsay down to Saint-Michel and from just east of the Louvre to the Île de la Cité.
+You can bring your own food and drink, take off your shoes, sit on the river bank and watch the boats full of tourists pass you by.
+Here on the riverbank you can admire many beautiful landmarks all at once, such as the Grand Palais, the Pont des Invalides (Alexandre III Bridge), Notre Dame and the Louvre.

-You’ll find plenty of nice bars along the quay between Musée d’Orsay and Concorde (however, I prefer to bring my own food and drink as they are quite pricey and there are always long queues after 6pm).
-Sometimes there is even music for dancing.
+You’ll find plenty of nice bars along the bank between Musée d’Orsay and Concorde (however, these can be quite pricey, so bringing your own food and drink might be a good idea).
+Sometimes if you’re lucky, there is even music for dancing!

-If you go down the quay as far as Bercy, you will find some lovely restaurants disguised as peniche boats.
+If you go down the bank as far as Bercy, you will find some lovely restaurants disguised as canal boats.